LiveRamp/cascading_ext/README.md

 Usage
 ====

 See usage instructions [here](https://github.com/cwensel/cascading/blob/wip-2.1/README.md) for running Cascading with Apache Hadoop.
-Everything should work fine if cascading_ext and all third-party jars in lib/ are in your jobjar.
+Everything should work fine if cascading_ext.jar and all third-party jars in lib/ are in your jobjar.

 To try out any of the code in the com.liveramp.cascading_ext.example package in production, a jobjar task for cascading_ext itself is available: